Sacramento County Voter Guide

 Voter Outreach: Members of our Committee are willing to attend your service organization, chamber of commerce, or other community events to meet potential voters and talk about the upcoming election.
 Please contact us to let us know about opportunities to register voters and engage local residents in a civil environment.

 The SCRP Candidate Recruitment Committee is currently gathering names of Republicans running for re-election at the local, state and federal levels, as well as those who are interested in running for office.
 Our Executive Committee will be forming interview panels around the County to meet and consider endorsement of Republicans running for office.
 If you would like to explore opportunities, or let us know of your plans to run, please contact us right away!
 We will also be considering positions on local and state ballot measures.

 We have received several requests from candidates for statewide and Sacramento-based offices to address the meeting of our Central Committee.
-Please know that we will not be adding unendorsed candidates or ballot measure proponents/opponents to our meeting agenda.
+Please know that we will not be including unendorsed candidates or ballot measure proponents/opponents in our meeting agenda, unless an endorsement has been recommended by the Executive Committee.
 However, a Committee Member may arrange to host a reception for a candidate or ballot measure campaign for up to one hour following our monthly meeting, and Committee members and meeting guests may choose to stay and attend.
 With prior notice to the Chair, Committee Members may also place your campaign brochure on a designated table in the room where our Committee meets each month.
 No materials will be placed on this table without the sponsorship of a Committee Member.